cisagov/ScubaGear/Testing/Readme.md

 # ScubaGear Functional Testing Automation <!-- omit in toc --> #
+ScubaGear repository consists of an automation suite to help test the functionality of the ScubaGear tool itself.
+The test automation is geared towards contributors who want to execute functional test orchestrator as part of their development/testing activity.

-This document outlines the ScubaGear software test automation and its usage.
+This README outlines the ScubaGear software test automation and its usage.
 The document also contains instructions for adding new functional tests to existing automation suite.

 ## Table of Contents <!-- omit in toc --> ##